concord-consortium/lab/readme.md

 The deployed resources have a timestamp in the deployed artifact so unless you specifically request an earlier version you will always get the latest deployed version.

+##### JnlpApp Rack Application Service

+The Rails server has a Rack application `JnlpApp` mounted at the route `/jnlp` for servicing requests for Java jar resources.

+The `JnlpApp` Rack application uses the `Rack::Jnlp` middleware defined here `server/lib/rack/jnlp.rb`.

 Normally versions for jars can only be specified by using a jnlp form.
 A jnlp form of specification can be used for webstart and also for applets.

 The older form of applet invocation that uses the <applet> html element normally can't specify version numbers for jar dependencies, however the Jnlp::Rack application included with Lab does allow version specification.